swanchain/nsfw-detection/README.md

 ### This project aims to develop a web-based application for detecting and filtering NSFW content using the Vision Transformer (ViT) model.

+## NSFW CIDs

+The file [nsfwcids.json](./nsfwcids.json) includes a list of 7K content identifiers (CIDs) that have been classified as Not Safe For Work (NSFW).
+You are welcome to download and contribute updates to this list.

 ## Remote API Service

-### We have setup an API that processes any input image link.
-You can call it using the following code
+### We have established an API that processes any provided image URL.
+You can utilize it with the following code snippet:

 ```py
 import requests